MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/iprofadmin-renameprofile.md

  _lpszOldProfileName_

-> no Um ponteiro para o nome atual do perfil a ser renomeado.
+> [in] Um ponteiro para o nome atual do perfil a ser renomedo.

  _lpszOldPassword_

-> no Sempre nulo.
+> [in] Sempre NULO.

  _lpszNewProfileName_

-> no Um ponteiro para o novo nome do perfil a ser renomeado.
+> [in] Um ponteiro para o novo nome do perfil a ser renomedo.

  _ulUIParam_

-> no Uma alça para a janela pai de quaisquer caixas de diálogo ou janelas que esse método exibe.
+> [in] Um alça para a janela pai de quaisquer caixas de diálogo ou janelas que esse método exibe.

  _ulFlags_

-> no Sempre nulo.
+> [in] Sempre NULO.

 ## <a name="return-value"></a>Valor de retorno